Social media guidelines

 Language - Monitor your social media sites for inappropriate activity.
 Watch out for profanity, libel and any comments that might run counter to the spirit of other university policies (Computing & Communications, Human Resources, Student Code of Conduct, privacy, etc.)

-In-house, free consultation and training is available from members of Memorial University’s Social Media Group for all social media administrators overseeing official university activity.
+Consultation is available from Marketing & Communications for all social media administrators overseeing official university activity.

 In the interests of good co-ordination/management, we encourage social media administrators to register their sites with Marketing & Communications.